 School Name: School Year: 20 20

 Driver's Name:

 1 Driver Lic # Class: Expiry:

 2. (IF alternate Driver) Class: Expiry:

 Driver's Address: Te elephone:

-Vehicle 1: Make Model Vehicle Owner's Name: (if different from above) / Plate # Capacity Vehicle Owner's A • Plate Expiry:
+Vehicle 1: Make Model Vehicle Owner's Name: /Plate # Capacity Vehicle Owner's A Plate Expiry:

-(if different from above) Telephone: (if di fferent from above)
+Vehicle Owner's Name: (if different from above) Vehicle Owner's A Telephone: (if di fferent from above)

-Vehicle 2:(IF ALTERNATE) Make Vehicle Owner's Name: (if different from above) Model Capacity Vehicle Owner's A ∖ddress: (if di Plate Expiry:
+Vehicle 2:(IF ALTERNATE)Make Vehicle Owner's Name:(if different from above) Model Capacity Vehicle Owner's A Address:(if di Plate Expiry:

 Insurance (package policy) on Vehicle:

 Company Agent: Liability Limi t: \$

 volunteer driver for school functions.
-I undertake to my license or change in my insurance status which is (i.e.: current school year).
+I undertake to my license or change in my insurance status which r (i.e.: current school year).
 I/We agree to operate the automobile referred to her Act, to limit the number of passengers to the number teachers or agents of the Board of Education.
-I/We accept the foregoing undertakings and certify to best of my knowledge: may occur after the date o rein in a safe manner, to o r of seat belts which are u f this authorizat Irive in accordar sable and to co ion while it remains in force nce with the Highway Traffi mply with the directions of
+I/We accept the foregoing undertakings and certify the best of my knowledge: may occur after the date of rein in a safe manner, to di r of seat belts which are us f this authorizat rive in accordar sable and to co ion while it remains in force nce with the Highway Traffi mply with the directions of

 Driver: Vehicle Owner:

-Driver: Vehicle Owner:
+Driver:

 Parent/Guardian (if driver is under 18 years of a

-Notes: Applications can be approved only when the driver p FOR OFFICE USE ONLY:
+Notes: Applications can be approved only when the driver p oossesses a valid driver's l icense.

-The above named driver is authorized to drive for t The help is appreciated. he school during the current school year.
+FOR OFFICE USE ONLY: The above named driver is authorized to drive for the help is appreciated. he school during the current s school year.

 Signature of Principal (or Vice Principal): Date: